Field Mouse Control Services

 Field Mice

 Field mice can be harmful in several ways.
-Their impact can range from health risks to property damage and agricultural losses.
-Here’s a look at some of the potential dangers they pose:
+The impact of these mice can range from health risks to property damage and attracting larger pests.
+Here are some of the potential dangers they pose:

 - Disease Transmission: Field mice can carry and spread diseases, including hantavirus, lyme disease (via ticks they carry), tularemia, and salmonellosis.
 Hantavirus, in particular, can be deadly and is transmitted through inhalation of airborne particles contaminated with rodent urine or droppings.